Safe-havens rise on coronavirus concerns, stocks rebound

 China’s indexes were the only ones in the black in Asia, with the blue-chip index adding 0.4% and Shanghai’s SSE Composite up 0.5%.

-Oil prices dipped on weaker Chinese demand due to the coronavirus outbreak and as traders waited to see if Russia would join other producers in seeking further output cuts.
+Oil prices dipped on weaker Chinese demand due to the coronavirus and as traders waited to see if Russia would join other producers in seeking further output cuts.

 Oil has dropped more than 20% from a peak in January after the spreading virus hit demand in the world’s largest oil importer and fueled concerns of excess supplies.